 Interstate 494 Illinois

 The designation of Interstate 494 was proposed twice in Chicago, first for Lake Shore Drive and later for the Crosstown Expressway.
-Neither of the two Interstate 494 routes was built, although the "Ohio Street Extension" of the Kennedy Expressway (Interstate 90-94) in Chicago was signed as part of Interstate 494 for a short time in the 1960s as part of the connection from Lake Shore Drive to Interstate 94.2
+Neither of the two I-494 routes were completed, although the "Ohio Street Extension" of the Kennedy Expressway (Interstate 90-94) in Chicago was signed as Interstate 494 for a short time in the 1960s as part of the connection from Lake Shore Drive to Interstate 94.1

 Lake Shore Drive

-The Crosstown Expressway, which was planned as Interstate 494 but was not as common on road maps of the era as the Lake Shore Drive routing, was a proposed urban freeway loop offering an alternate route around downtown.
-The expressway would have begun at Interstate 94/Dan Ryan Expressway near 75th Street and follow the 75th Street corridor west via the Belt Railway of Chicago.
-Turning north, Interstate 494/Crosstown Expressway would have followed a north-south corridor that would run parallel to Kolmar Avenue (which is located a few blocks east of Illinois 50/Cicero Avenue).
-The projected path of Interstate 494 was to continue northward along the Belt Railway of Chicago corridor, roughly following Kenton Avenue to Interstates 90-94 at the point where the Edens Expressway splits from the Kennedy Expressway.
-The routing appears on a 1971 Chicago and vicinity ENCO road map.
-The Crosstown Expressway was killed for local community opposition, environmental concerns, and a national concern about the effects of constructing freeways in urban areas.
-Funds for Interstate 494 were officially traded in for additional transit funds shortly after the 1976 death of then-Mayor Richard J. Daley.1
+The Crosstown Expressway was a proposed urban freeway loop offering an alternate route around Downtown.
+The expressway would have begun at Interstate 94 (Dan Ryan Expressway) at the exchange (Exit 96C) with 75th Street and follow the 75th Street corridor west via the Belt Railway of Chicago.
+Turning north, Interstate 494 (Crosstown Expressway) would have run parallel to Kolmar Avenue, which is located just east of Illinois 50 (Cicero Avenue).
+The projected path of Interstate 494 continued northward along the Belt Railway of Chicago, roughly following Kenton Avenue to I-90/94 at the point where the Edens Expressway splits from the Kennedy Expressway (Exit 43A).
+This alignment appears on a 1971 Chicago and vicinity General Drafting road map.

 - Moberly, Bob.
 "Interstate Guide Comment."
 Personal Email.
 January 4, 2008.